matthias-mayr/Cartesian-Impedance-Controller/res/paper.md

 1. Reaching a joint limit triggers a safety stop<br>
 2. Can be implemented by setting the Cartesian stiffness to zero

-This implementation offers a base library that can be easily integrated into other software and also implements a `ros_control` controller on top of that for the popular ROS middleware.
+This implementation offers a base library that can easily be integrated into other software and also implements a `ros_control` controller on top of the base library for the popular ROS middleware.
 The base library can be used with simulation software such as DART [@Lee2018].
 It is utilized in several research papers such as @mayr22skireil, @mayr22priors and @ahmad2022generalizing that explore reinforcement learning as a strategy to accomplish contact-rich industrial robot tasks.

-The Robot Operating System (ROS) is an open-source middleware that is widely used in the robotics community for the development of robotic sofware systems [@quigley:2009].
-Within ROS, such a compliant control solution is available for position-commanded and velocity-commanded robotic manipulators with the `cartesian_controllers` package [@FDCC].
+The Robot Operating System (ROS) is an open-source middleware that is widely used in the robotics community for the development of robotic software systems [@quigley:2009].
+Within ROS, an implementation of compliant control is available for position-commanded and velocity-commanded robotic manipulators with the `cartesian_controllers` package [@FDCC].
 However, if a robotic manipulator supports direct control of the joint torques, *e.g.*, the `KUKA LBR iiwa` or the `Franka Emika Robot (Panda)`, torque-commanded Cartesian impedance control is often the preferred control strategy, since a stable compliant behavior might not be achieved for position-commanded and velocity-commanded robotic manipulators [@lawrence:1988].

 # Control Implementation